karpov-kir/the-software-essentialist-course/ThePhasesOfCraftship_mine/2_best_practice_first/strategicDesignPart1/README.md

 ## Conventions

-- Modules can import from other modules only from `exports.ts` files (e.g. `import { AssignmentRepository } from '../assignments/exports'`)
+- Modules can import from other modules only from `exports.ts` files (e.g. `import { AssignmentNotFoundException } from '../assignments/exports'`)

 ## Getting started